boucadair/5g-slice-realization/draft-ietf-teas-5g-ns-ip-mpls.md

    that the "reservations" would be in the mind of the transport controller - it is not necessary (or indeed possible for SR-TE) to reserve bandwidth at the network layer.
-The bandwidth requirement acts as a constraint whenever the controller (re)computes the path of an LSP.
-There could be a single mesh of LSPs between endpoints that carry all of the traffic types, or there could be a small handful of meshes, for example one mesh for low-latency traffic that follows the minimum latency path and another mesh for the other traffic that follows the minimum IGP metric path, as described in {{sec-qos-map}}.
+The bandwidth requirement acts as a constraint whenever the controller (re)computes a path.
+There could be a single mesh of paths between endpoints that carry all of the traffic types, or there could be a small handful of meshes, for example one mesh for low-latency traffic that follows the minimum latency path and another mesh for the other traffic that follows the minimum IGP metric path, as described in {{sec-qos-map}}.
-   There would be a many-to-one mapping of slices to LSPs.
+   There would be a many-to-one mapping of slices to paths.

    The bandwidth requirement from DCi to DCj is the sum of the DCi-DCj demands of the individual slices.
 For example, if only Slice X and